jongwoo328/cloudip/README.md

 [English](./README.md) | [한국어](./docs/README_ko.md)

 `cloudip` is a CLI tool that identifies which cloud provider (e.g., AWS, GCP, Azure, etc.) manages the given IP address.
-You can input a single or multiple IPs, and the results can be displayed in either plain text or a well-formatted table.
+You can input a single or multiple IPs, and the results can be displayed in various formats, such as table, json.

 **🚨 Warning 🚨**